lauralwd/profesional_education/index.md

 # 🌱 Data Science and Bioinformatics curriculum for UU PhDs and professionals

 Welcome on my page about data science and bioinformatics education for PhDs and staff!
+Click [here](lauradijkhuizen.com) to go back to my main page

 I'm Laura, a plant-biologist-turned-bioinformatician with a passion for teaching.
 Below, you'll find a selection of courses I offer, each designed to be hands-on, engaging, and directly applicable to your research.